 In case you are not yet convinced to book a liveaboard, let’s turn to some practical information.

 Before you book your liveaboard diving trip, make sure you fully understand the operator’s requirements.
-Depending on the dive route/destinations, some operators may require that you have a particular certification level such as Advanced Open Water and/or a minimum logged dives.
+Depending on the dive route or destinations, some operators may require that you have a particular certification level such as Advanced Open Water or a minimum number of logged dives.

 You will also spend 3-4 days of your liveaboard trip learning to dive, rather than actually diving to appreciate the marine world!
 Learning to dive can be done anywhere – even in the middle of Idaho.
-Why spend your valuable vacation time to take a course that could be completed before your trip?
-That’s just my two cents.
+So my first recommendation would be that you complete your course before your trip.